-The scheme has been negotiated on a design and build basis with English Care Villages and is divided into three phases.
+The scheme was negotiated on a design and build basis with English Care Villages and is divided into three phases.
 Phase one consists of approximately 46 stand-alone assisted living units; Phase two consists of the construction of the village core; and Phase three a further 50 assisted living units.
-The two and three storey apartments are grouped around parking courts linked by a pedestrian network in landscaped grounds.
+The two and three-storey apartments are grouped around parking courts linked by a pedestrian network in landscaped grounds.

 The village core which is Phase two of the development, will provide facilities including: restaurant and related kitchen facilities including a bar and a private dining/function area, café, library, hairdressers, meeting and craft rooms, wellness centre including a gym, exercise studio, pool and hydrotherapy pool; and meeting and craft rooms.
 The village core forms the central development building and is set in landscaped grounds, featuring a Japanese Garden and bowling green.

 The building materials, external works and landscaping are of a high visual standard and have been selected for longevity and low maintenance requirements.
 All residential accommodation will receive NHBC building defects liability certification.

 The project is targeting a BREEAM Very Good rating and Code 3 for Sustainable Homes.
 Sustainable considerations include protection and management of newts; tree protection and tree management to maintain protected trees during the construction works.